 Amazon Web Service (AWS):

-Amazon Web Services, Inc. operates as a subsidiary of Amazon.com, Inc., and offers on-demand cloud computing technology as paid subscription on monthly or yearly basis.
-Amazon Web Services has accelerated its pace of innovation and Web Traffics, especially in new areas of technology, including machine learning and Artificial Intelligence (AI), Internet of Things (IoT), and server-less computing.
+These web services operate as a subsidiary of Amazon.com, Inc., and offer on-demand cloud computing technology as paid subscriptions on a monthly or yearly basis.
+Amazon Web Services has accelerated its pace of innovation and Web traffic, especially in new areas of technology, including machine learning and Artificial Intelligence (AI), Internet of Things (IoT), and server-less computing.

 Various Amazon Devices:

 In 2017, approximately 10 Mn Echo devices were sold globally, and other devices such as Echo Dot, and Fire TV Stick with Alexa were among the bestselling products offered by Amazon.
 The company launched NextGen Fire TV, with enhanced features such as 4K Ultra High Definition (UHD) and HDR, and Fire High Definition 10 Tablet, with 1080p Full HD display features.
 In addition, the company introduced the Kindle Oasis reader with a waterproof feature and a larger (7-inch) high resolution 300 PPI display.
 The device has a built-in ‘Audible’ audio feature, which enables a user to listen to content in books.

 Amazon Music was launched in public beta on September 25, 2007, and is a music streaming platform and online music store operated by Amazon.com.
 In January 2008, Amazon Music became the first music store to sell music from the four major music labels, as well as many independents, without digital rights management.
 Amazon Music Unlimited is an on-demand, ad-free service, serving users in over 30 countries as of 2017.

 Amazon ships approximately 1.6 million packages a day.